GadAzriel/Matrix-Exponential/README.md

-# Scientific Programming: Matrix Exponential Solver
+# Matrix Exponential Solver
+## Scientific Programming:

 This project provides a Python implementation of the **matrix exponential**, a mathematical operation widely used in scientific computations, control theory, and quantum mechanics.
 The script leverages popular Python libraries such as numpy and scipy to deliver accurate and efficient results.
+Additionally, the implementation incorporates **Lagrange's remainder** for rigorous convergence checking in the power series computation.

 ---